robotology/iit-ibm/README.md

 On your shell you should be able to see the YARP Bottles rendered as strings containing the messages recognized by the Google Speech Recognition APIs.

 <a name='example-visualization-with-WebGL'></a>
-### Visualization with ~~WebGL~~ Three.js
+### Visualization with WebGL (and Three.js)

 In this demo we will see how information sent on the YARP network can be visualized on the browser using different tools.
-In particular we will use [Google Charts](https://developers.google.com/chart/) and [Three.js](https://github.com/mrdoob/three.js/) to visualize the current orientation of a device streaming data over YARP.
+In particular we will use [Google Charts](https://developers.google.com/chart/) and [Three.js](https://github.com/mrdoob/three.js/) (a wrapper for [WebGL](https://en.wikipedia.org/wiki/WebGL?oldformat=true)) to visualize the current orientation of a device streaming data over YARP.

 In particular we will have a smartphone sending a 3 dimensional vector containing the device orientation through the YARP network.
 Then we will have another device reading from the network the device orientation and visualizing it on screen.